Last Call: What Would the U Street NW Dining Scene Look Like With a Booze Moratorium?

 In the past, moratorium advocates have been small but vocal bunches.
 “It’s always the same group of individuals who know the system, who have the time during the day to attend meetings,” Stavropoulos says.
 “People wake up the next day and they realize they have a moratorium.”

 But moratorium opponents say the city’s demographics are changing and the “silent majority” isn’t so silent anymore.
 In My Back Yard has amassed about 600 members, nearly 200 of which live in the 20009 ZIP code, to oppose the moratorium.
 Shaw Dupont Citizens Alliance has about 50 members, but Sterling believes that within the boundaries of the proposed moratorium zone, there are more people who’d like to see a limit on liquor licenses than wouldn’t.

 But Hamilton argues opponents outnumber supporters 10 or 15 to one, and for a change, they’re fired up and doing something about it.
 As one resident said at the ANC meeting two weeks ago, “When you come after our bars, we’re really not happy.”

 * CORRECTION: Due to a reporting error, this post originally misstated the size of the proposed moratorium zone.
-It encompasses an 1,800 square foot area, not an 18,000 square foot area.
+It encompasses an 1,800-foot radius, not an 18,000-foot area.

 Eatery tips?
 Food pursuits?
 Send suggestions to email@example.com.